 To create the Runtime Live CD,

-- Reboot your computer from that CD into the Runtime Live CD desktop.
+Reboot your computer from that USB stick into the Runtime Live CD desktop.

-Once you have booted the Runtime Live CD you can start using our data recovery software.
-Simply double-click the appropriate icon.
+Once you have booted the Runtime Live CD or USB stick, you can start using our data recovery software.
+Simply double-click the corresponding icon.

 You can administer all mapped drives with "Assign drives".

 You should NOT map the drive you want to recover the data from.